Thomax99/FTests/README.md

 You can give the option ```--enableReturnCode code```, to test the return code of the the given program.

+- ```--testOutput output``` for testing the output of the program on the standard output with the file named output

 You can also give the option ```--args arg1 arg2 arg3 ...``` to give some arguments to the program.

 ### Example